UoY-RoboStar/SLEEC-TK/README.md

 * Java 11 or higher.
 * FDR4 for analysis of redundancy, conflict and conformance, available from [https://cocotec.io/fdr/](https://cocotec.io/fdr/).

+We recommend that the tool is executed under Ubuntu LTS (22.04) Linux (x86_64), which is the platform used for development.

 ## Building
 The plug-ins can be built from the source code in this repository.
 Below are requirements and stepwise instructions.